 Dynamics Data Updates

-Each DWG member shall review the dynamic data from the prior year for their area and provide necessary updates according to the schedule established in section 4.1.1.
+Each DWG member shall review the dynamic data from the prior year for its portion of the ERCOT System and provide necessary updates according to the schedule established in section 4.1.1.
 The changes in the data must be identified and submitted with the updated data.

-The dynamics data has been tuned throughout the years to ensure proper operation of the models.
-In the event the original manufacturer’s data may have been modified during this process, the parameters in the ERCOT dynamics database should not be changed to match manufacturer’s data unless it is absolutely certain that the data is correct.
+Data for mothballed units shall be retained.
 Obsolete data should be deleted.
-Data for mothballed units shall be retained.

-Other revisions of data that should be submitted to the designated DWG member include updates to the load model (CONL), Zsource corrections, generation netting, or any other modifications to the network necessary for dynamic studies.
+Other revisions of data that should be submitted to the designated DWG member include updates to the load model, Zsource corrections, generation netting, or any other modifications to the network necessary for dynamic studies.

 Dynamics Data Screening

 DWG members should review the dynamics data for equipment connected to their system for completeness and applicability.
 The data should be appropriate for the model, and the model should be appropriate for the equipment.
 Before submitting data for inclusion in updated dynamics base cases, each DWG member should perform dynamics data screening.
-The DWG Dynamic Guidelines provides additional information about modeling and guidelines for screening dynamics data.

 Flat Start Criteria